Floflis/Floflis-DNA/README.md

 ```

 ## To do

+* link to blog
+* downloads page
+* packaged release
+* update from GitLab
+* script to remove proprietary blobs from kernel
+* list the biggest programs/packages
+* remove bloatware
+* init.sh shows the amount of disk space have been reduced
+* download updates from a Core+ device, apply to a DNA device
+* upgrade to Core
 * saved commands
 * themes
-* list the biggest programs/packages
-* remove bloatware
-* script to remove proprietary blobs from kernel
+* receive updates from native dat (when it is available)
+* install CLI software from Substratum and other layers